TEIKYO SDGs reportA New Form of Capitalism Driven by Students

 From the perspective of the SDGs, modern society is forced to face huge social issues such as climate change and widening the gap between rich and poor due to the abuse of global resources as a result of the rise of capitalism.
 The protagonist of capitalism is the corporation.
 The search for the establishment of a corporation with a new idea is the search for the possibility of opening up the next era of capitalism.
 What is the value of a unique system in which all staff are students and are forced to be replaced every two years?
 Also, does that lead to the development of a sustainable methodology as a new corporation?
 I'm not exhausted.
 Nevertheless, the existence of a corporation that accepts and enhances the potential of individuals contributes to solving multiple issues set forth by the SDGs.
 As I have talked about, there are not many universities in Japan that try unique student-centered venture education, and from Teikyo University, a new venture that commercializes the solution of social issues itself is introduced to society.
 If you can make suggestions, you will be able to commit to more SDGs goals.

-The Japanese booth at the Hong Kong Food Expo, where students from the Faculty of Faculty of Economics were dispatched (2019)
+The Japan booth at the Hong Kong Food Expo, where students from Faculty of Economics were sent (2019)

-Photographs of 3rd and 4th year students of the Faculty of Faculty of Economics playing with children from the Cambodian Love Center (a free school that supports Cambodian children who cannot attend school due to financial reasons)
+Third and fourth year students from the Faculty of Faculty of Economics bought gifts with the profits from selling food at the Kizuna Festival stalls and brought them to play with children from the Cambodia Ai Center (a free school that supports Cambodian children who cannot attend school due to financial circumstances).